 Internationally, the Horace W. Goldsmith Foundation primarily awards grants to global health and development organizations, with other grants going to poverty alleviation and other humanitarian causes.
 Its tax filings reveal an affinity for large international organizations mounting more generalized global health campaigns.
 For instance, the foundation supports the University of California, San Francisco’s Global Health program—which is a reflection of the foundation’s dedication to higher education.
 The foundation has also funded PATH, an international health organization, and has occasionally given to smaller global health groups such as Last Mile Health and VisionSpring.

 While the foundation does not have a specific global health giving program, related grants are rather substantial and often range from $75,000 to $200,000.
-The foundation does not restrict its grantmaking geographically, and does not seem to prefer giving to specific geographical areas.
-However, its global health grants go toward groups and projects that benefit vulnerable and marginalized populations in developing countries.
+The foundation does not restrict its grantmaking geographically.
+Its global health grants go toward groups and projects that benefit vulnerable and marginalized populations in developing countries.

 The Horace W. Goldsmith Foundation does not accept unsolicited requests for funding or letters of inquiry.